MartijnWallage/MartijnWallage/README.md

 <h2>Hi!</h2>

-I'm Martijn Wallage, a software developer, philosopher, and educator.
+I'm Martijn Wallage, a software developer and writer/philosopher.

 - I completed the Core Curriculum of <a href="https://42berlin.de">42 Berlin</a>.

-- I design interactive courses in Software Engineering.

 - You can reach me at mwallage@student.42berlin.de.